Justin Frye

-Justin Michael Frye (born September 19, 1983) is a former American football offensive lineman and the current associate head coach for offense and offensive line coach for the Ohio State Buckeyes football team.
+Justin Michael Frye (born September 19, 1983) is an American professional football coach and former offensive lineman who is the offensive line coach for the Arizona Cardinals of the National Football League (NFL).

 Playing career

 Frye attended Elwood High School in his hometown of Elwood, Indiana, where he played on the offensive line.
 He went on to play college football for Indiana for five seasons, from 2002 to 2006.
 At Indiana, Frye set the school record for most consecutive starts by an offensive lineman, with 45 consecutive starts.

 Coaching career

 Indiana

 Frye began his coaching career as a graduate assistant for his alma mater, Indiana.
 At Indiana, Frye worked with the offensive line and the tight ends from 2007 to 2008.

 Florida

 Frye went on to serve as a graduate assistant for the Florida Gators, where he worked with the offensive line.
 At Florida, Frye worked with multiple future NFL Draft picks, including Maurkice Pouncey, Mike Pouncey, Marcus Gilbert, and Maurice Hurt.